-Obesity is defined as having a body mass index (BMI) of 30 or more.
-BMI is a calculation that takes a person’s weight and height into account.
+Body mass index (BMI) is a calculation that takes a person’s weight and height into account to measure body size.

 - genetics, which can affect how your body processes food into energy and how fat is stored

 - growing older, which can lead to less muscle mass and a slower metabolic rate, making it easier to gain weight

 - not sleeping enough, which can lead to hormonal changes that make you feel hungrier and crave certain high-calorie foods